proalvo/kx-results/README.md

 ## How to upload athletes

 See examples of files *KXM-6-athletes.csv* and *KXN-8-athletes.csv*.
-There are ready meady rule sets for 6 and 8 athletes. **First row is for instructions and always skipped.**
+There are ready mady rule sets for 6 and 8 athletes, so it is fast to test with those files.

+**First row of the CSV file is for instructions and always skipped.**

 Format: ```event;bib;first_name;last_name;club;country;icf_id;nf_id```
 - *event* is the event code (e.g. KXM)